Former AT&T building in downtown Arlington Heights to get new life

 The incentive, which requires the endorsement of the local municipality before final approval by the county board, can be renewed once.

-The developer said without the tax break, the renovation wouldn't be economically feasible.
+The developer said that without the tax break, the renovation wouldn't be economically feasible.

 Officials estimate the property will generate $850,000 in cumulative property taxes over the next five years, whereas it would generate $436,500 if it remained vacant.

-Unique to Arlington Heights, village officials are requiring Ketone to rebate 10% of the firm's savings over the first three years of the five-year incentive.
-Those funds would go into a special village fund to be distributed to new or expanding businesses that have applied and been approved for a zero interest loan, or to support other economic development activities as approved by the village board.
+Village officials are requiring Ketone to rebate 10% of the firm's savings over the first three years of the five-year incentive.
+Those funds would go into a special village fund to be distributed to new or expanding businesses that have applied and been approved for a zero-interest loan, or to support other economic development activities as approved by the village board.

 |